Date of approval: 2010

 1. The election of office bearers shall take place at the AGM.

 2. Any vacancies in office bearers shall be filled in descending order of seniority.

-4. No-one is eligible for a position which they have held for three or more years in the last five
+4. No office bearer is eligible for a position which s/he has held for two or more terms in succession.

 1. Elections for Council members shall be held at the Annual General Meeting.

-2. Each paid up member of SAICSIT attending the AGM shall have as many votes as there are
+2. Each active member of SAICSIT attending the AGM shall have as many votes as there are vacancies.

 2. The President shall be ex officio a member of all committees.

-so require.
-At meetings of the ExCo the Chairman shall have a deliberative and, if necessary, a casting
+At meetings of the ExCo the Chairman shall have a deliberative and, if necessary, a casting vote.

 2. The Council may not delegate its disciplinary powers.